GoogleCloudPlatform/community/tutorials/drupal-on-compute-engine.md

 solution, you can see the MySQL administrator password on the Deployment Manager deploy page after your LAMP stack is deployed.

-1. Create the new database:
+1. Create a new database:

         mysqladmin -u root -p create drupal